Love Hina: Manga

-Love Hina were originally serialized in Weekly Shōnen Magazine, between November 4, 1998, and November 14, 2001, for a total of 123 chapters.
-The series was released as a 14-volume collected edition between March 1999 and January 2002.
+Written and illustrated by Ken Akamatsu, Love Hina was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine, between October 21, 1998, to October 31, 2001.
+Its chapters were collected in 14 tankōbon volumes, released from March 17, 1999, to January 17, 2002.
 The series was later released in a partially colored format known as the "Iro Hina version".
 The 14 Iro Hina volumes were released between July 2001 and April 2004.
 A new seven-volume edition was released by Kodansha between June and December 2014.

 Kodansha published a bilingual English and Japanese edition under the Kodansha Bilingual Comics label.
 Eight volumes were produced under the bilingual format between October 2000 and July 2001.
 The edition was removed from sale after the series was licensed by Tokyopop.

 The series was licensed for an English-language release in North America and the United Kingdom by Tokyopop, which released the 14 volumes between May 21, 2002, and September 16, 2003.
 The English release was one of Tokyopop's first releases in the "Authentic Manga" lineup of titles using the Japanese right to left reading style.
 In doing so the artwork remained unchanged from the original.
 The series appeared consistently in Tokyopop's top five selling manga and has been reprinted several times.
 In August 2009, it was revealed that Tokyopop's license had been left to expire by Kodansha and would not be renewed.
 Kodansha Comics licensed the series with a new translation.
 This omnibus edition was released as 5 volumes between October 2011 and March 2013.

 The series is also licensed for an English-language release in Singapore by Chuang Yi and for regional language releases in France and Québec by Pika Édition, in Spain by Glénat, in Brazil by Editora JBC, in Mexico by Grupo Editorial Vid, in Poland by Waneko, in Greece by Compupress, in Germany in German, in Norway by Schibsted Forlag, in Sweden by Bonnier Carlsen and in Denmark by Egmont Manga & Anime.

 The September 1, 2010, issue of Weekly Shōnen Magazine included a six-color-page Love Hina one-shot.
 A crossover one-shot with Aho Girl was released on August 27, 2014.